The small commercial energy storage segment is expected to experience strong growth in regions where economics and policy provide incentives

 During the next decade, energy storage prices are expected to continue a steady decline, while retail electricity rates and supplemental charges are projected to increase and become more common.
 Combined, these forces are expected to drive large growth in the SDESS market for the next 10 years, however, deployments are still likely to be confined to specific markets where economics and policy are favorable.

 The report, , analyzes the global market for SDESSs that are 250 kW or less in size.
 The study provides an overview of the market developments, drivers, and barriers that are likely to influence the growth of SDESSs.
 Global market forecasts, segmented by region, technology, and building type, extend through 2027.
 The report also examines the regional policy trends and business models related to the small commercial energy storage space.
 An Executive Summary of the report is available for free download on the .

-* The information contained in this press release concerning the report, From Smart Grid to Neural Grid, is a summary and reflects Navigant Research’s current expectations based on market data and trend analysis.
+* The information contained in this press release concerning the report, Market Data: Small Commercial Energy Storage, is a summary and reflects Navigant Research’s current expectations based on market data and trend analysis.
 Market predictions and expectations are inherently uncertain and actual results may differ materially from those contained in this press release or the report.
 Please refer to the full report for a complete understanding of the assumptions underlying the report’s conclusions and the methodologies used to create the report.
 Neither Navigant Research nor Navigant undertakes any obligation to update any of the information contained in this press release or the report.